rlivingsus/misc/AllBooks.md

 - Hays, Katy: The Cloisters
 - Hazlitt, Henry: Economics in One Lesson
 - Healey, Jane: The Secret Stealers (kindle)
+- Heat-Moon, William Least: Blue Highways
 - Heath, Chip: Made to Stick
 - Hedfield, Chris: The Apollo Murders
-- Heinlein, Robert: The Moon is a Harsh Mistress; Stranger in a Strange Land;  The Rolling Stones
+- Heinlein, Robert: The Moon is a Harsh Mistress; ~~Stranger in a Strange Land~~;  The Rolling Stones; Red Planet
+- Heisey, Monica: really good, actually
 - Helgerson, John: Getting to Know the President
+- Heller, Michael: Mine!
 - Helm, Leslie: Yokohama Yankee
 - Henderson, Randy: Finn Fancy Necromancy
 - Hernandez, Jose: Reaching for the Stars (kindle)